 Despite tailoring my advice, the same themes always seem to resurface.
 Thus, I have decided to put together this article to give some basic advice to any newcomers or wanderers to Wicca.

-My number two would be to continue asking questions and seeking answers.
+My number two is continue asking questions and seeking answers.
 You won't find answers if you don't at least ask the questions first.
-Yes, this means that sometimes you have to honestly and objectively question your own tightly-held and/or long-ingrained beliefs, traditions, and practices.
+Yes, this means that, sometimes, you have to honestly and objectively question your own tightly-held or long-ingrained beliefs, traditions, and practices.

 My third major piece of advice is to not give the impression you know more than you really do about Wicca, Witchcraft, the Occult, or any other topic for that matter.
 Be honest in what you do know or else you may find the answers to your questions to be too hard to understand and your lack of integrity will show.